evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ### Mirrors

-Both the exterior and interior mirrors utilize conventional mirror technology to provide a clear view of the area behind the vehicle.
+Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

 ## Infotainment